 Watching how much you eat will help you control your weight.
 The other key is to be more physically active.
-Being active helps reduce your cancer risk by helping with weight control.
+Being active can help reduce your cancer risk by helping with weight control.
 It can also help improve your hormone levels and the way your immune system works.

 More good news – physical activity helps you reduce your risk of heart disease and diabetes, too!
 So grab your athletic shoes and head out the door!

-The latest recommendations for adults call for at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity each week, or an equivalent combination, preferably spread throughout the week.
-This is over and above usual daily activities like using the stairs instead of the elevator at your office or doing housework.
-For kids, the recommendation is at least 60 minutes of moderate or vigorous intensity activity each day, with vigorous intensity activity occurring at least 3 days each week.
+The latest recommendations for adults call for 150-300 minutes of moderate intensity or 75-150 minutes of vigorous intensity activity each week, or a combination of these.
+Getting to or exceeding the upper limit of 300 minutes is ideal.
+For kids, the recommendation is at least 60 minutes of moderate or vigorous intensity activity each day.

-It’s also important to limit sedentary behavior such as sitting, lying down, watching television, or other forms of screen-based entertainment.
+It’s also important to limit sedentary behavior such as sitting, lying down, watching TV, or looking at your phone or computer.

 Being more physically active than usual, no matter what your level of activity, can have many health benefits.